tugberkugurlu/redis-cluster/README.md

 # Redis Cluster Local Setup

 This repo has various resources on redis cluster.
-If you are like me, and wants to cut BS as much as possible, please head to my blog post on Redis Cluster fundamentals, the official redis-cluster spec, and tutorial:
+If you want to learn more about Redis Cluster, you can head to my blog post on Redis Cluster fundamentals, the official redis-cluster spec, and tutorial:

  - [Redis Cluster - Benefits of Sharding and How It Works](https://www.tugberkugurlu.com/archive/redis-cluster-benefits-of-sharding-and-how-it-works) (requires 🥃 )
  - [Redis Cluster Specification](https://redis.io/topics/cluster-spec) (requires 🍷 )